Powerlearnproject/se-day1-assignment-Juana-tech/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is a disciplined approach to the development,operation and maintenance of software.
+Importance
+a] It emphasizes the importance of quality throughout the development process. b] Software engineering promotes faster and more efficient development cycles. c] It provides frameworks for managing changes systematically ensuring that software can evolve overtime without introducing new errors. d] It encourages collaboration among multidisciplinary teams. e] By adhering to software engineering principles, organizations can better manage project costs.

 Identify and describe at least three key milestones in the evolution of software engineering.

 List and briefly explain the phases of the Software Development Life Cycle.
+1. Planning
+   It involves defining the scope of the project, identifying stakeholders and determining the project goals.
+2. Requirement Analysis
+   In this phase, the reaquirements of the software are gathered and documented.
+This phase is crucial for understanding the functionality and constraints of the system.
+3. Design
+   The design phase translates the requirements into a blueprint for the software.
+   This includes architectural design, which outlines the overall system structure, as well as detailed design specifications that describes how each component of the software will function.
+4. Implementation/Coding
+   Here developers write the actual code based on the design specification.
+   This involves selecting appropriate programming languages,tools and frameworks.
+5. Testing
+   Once the software has been developed,it undergoes rigorous testing to identify and fix defects.
+6. Deployment
+   The software is deployed to the production environment after successful testing.
+   This phase may involve installation on user systems,migration of data and configuration of the software for operational use.User training and support documentation are also typically provided during this phase.
+7. Maintenance
+   This final phase involves ongoing maintenance and support for the software.
+   This includes fixing bugs that were not identified during testing, implementation updates and adding new features as user needs evolve.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.